FelixSolon/GroupProjectOne/README.md

 * Responsible for finding the Job Hunt API and incorporating it into the website, as well as getting the Firebase storage working to hold the API keys so they weren't publically visible on our website and incorporating the Google Maps search into the HTML of the website.

 Zack:
-* Lorem
-* Landing Page
-* Background
-* Canvas/HTML5
+* Responsible for the Landing Page, Background, and incorporating Canvas/HTML5

 Dwayne:
-* Responsable for finding and initiating the google maps api, and identifing the html elements to be used in the project.
+* Responsible for finding and initiating the Google Maps API, and identifing the HTML elements to be used in the project.
-The google maps search has multiple options to choose from. finding the option that works for us was a bit of a challenge.
+The Google Maps search has multiple options to choose from.
+Finding the option that works for us was a bit of a challenge.

 ### Challenges
 * Our initial APIs wound up being less than ideal for our purposes.
 The Glassdoor API doesn't allow pulling job listings without becoming a Glassdoor Partner, which was beyond the time and resources we had for this project.
 Eventually, we switched to a different API to allow us to provide a proof of concept.